capsidjs/capsid/README.md

 `capsid` is a framework for creating UI Component based on HTML classes.

-`capsid` encourages the use of MVP design pattern.
+`capsid` supposes the use of MVP design pattern.
 Components work as Presenter and Dom Elements work as (Passive) View of MVP.
 See the below for details.

-`capsid` doesn't encourage the use of virtual dom for updating the dom tree, rather it recommends updating dom using native DOM API.
+`capsid` doesn't suppose the use of virtual dom for updating the dom tree, rather it recommends updating dom using native DOM API.

 # Features